GDATASoftwareAG/Graylog-Plugin-AlertManager-Callback/README.md

 ![Configuration of Callback](images/New_AlertManager_Callback_Window.png)

 ## Planned Features
-* Add possibility to define custom labels in UI when configuring the callback
-* Add possibility to define custom annotations in UI when configuring the callback

 You would like to contribute anything? - Take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Known Issues